 Three months is common, six months is better.
 Anything under three months is usually triage work at a higher monthly rate, not ongoing fractional CTO.

 Scope and hours.
 An advisor is usually one to three hours a month and does not own outcomes.
 A fractional CTO is four or more hours a week and owns specific outcomes.
+The full breakdown is at fractional CTO vs technical advisor.

 What signals tell me it is time to convert to a full-time CTO?